carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 ### Impl lookup

 Let's say you have some interface `I(T, U(V))` being implemented for some type `A(B(C(D), E))`.
-That impl must be defined in the same library that defines one of the names needed by either the type or interface expression.
-That is, the impl must be defined with (exactly) one of `I`, `T`, `U`, `V`, `A`, `B`, `C`, `D`, or `E`.
+That impl must be defined in the same library that defines the interface or one of the names needed by the type.
+That is, the impl must be defined with (exactly) one of `I`, `A`, `B`, `C`, `D`, or `E`.
+Note that you can't define the impl with `T`, `U`, `V`, or any other library unless it also defines one of `I`, `A`, ..., or `E`.
 We further require anything looking up this impl to import the _definitions_ of all of those names.
 Seeing a forward declaration of these names is insufficient, since you can presumably see forward declarations without seeing an impl with the definition.
-This accomplishes a few goals:
+This accomplishes a few
+goals:

 -   The compiler can check that there is only one definition of any impl that is actually used, avoiding